PHLAK/Splat/README.md

 ### To Regular Expression

-Convet the glob-like pattern to a regular expression pattern.
+Convet the glob pattern to a regular expression pattern.

   ```php
   Glob::pattern('foo')->toRegex(); // Returns '#^foo$#'